stevetsa/addon/README.md

 4. Under Firewall, check "Allow HTTP traffic" and "Allow HTTPS traffic"
 5. Click double down arrows to expand options, click the "Networking" tab and add each of the new firewall rules by typing their names, "open-all-egress" and "open-all-ingress".
 A grey bubble should appear around the name of the new firewall rule
 6. Click "Create"
-7. Access the VM using the "SSH" button.
+7. Access the VM by clicking the down arrow next to the "SSH" button, select "Open in browser window on custom port" and enter "8888" when prompted.
 8. [Install Docker](https://github.com/ncbi/blast_plus_docs/blob/master/README.md#step-1-install-docker)
 9. [Install anaconda](https://docs.anaconda.com/anaconda/install/linux/)
 ```